AnyChart/export-server/README.md

 ```
 Default browser engine is PhantomJS.

-If you need to take a screenshot of a page in the Internet or in a local HTML file, you can just use
+If you need to take a screenshot of a page on the Internet or in a local HTML file, you can just use
 Chrome or Firefox in headless mode without the AnyChart Export Server.
 You can read about that
 [here](https://developers.google.com/web/updates/2017/04/headless-chrome), for Chrome and
 [here](https://developer.mozilla.org/en-US/Firefox/Headless_mode), for Firefox.